 Using collagen to support your skin can be as simple as using a traditional and trusted collagen-based serum or moisturizer that offers your skin the deepest level of hydration.
 This can also look like using the necessary active ingredients along with collagen-exclusive serums or skin care products to ensure maximum results when it comes to penetrating the dermis and encouraging collagen regeneration.

-Whether you add other skin care products with active ingredients to your existing collagen-based serum or skin care regimen, or if you're looking for an all-in-one collagen serum that offers moisturizing benefits along with the anti-aging benefits of stimulating collagen production and elasticity, there is something out there for everyone.
+Whether you add other skin care products with active ingredients to your existing collagen-based serum or skin care regimen, or if you're looking for an all-in-one collagen serum that offers moisturizing benefits along with the anti-aging benefits of stimulating collagen production and skin elasticity, there is something out there for everyone.

 As with any health-related concern, it's essential to look at the issue holistically and approach the solution that way as well.
 Your skin and slowing the aging process is no different.

-The best way is to take a two-pronged approach: maintain a healthy lifestyle and use the necessary skin care products to keep our skin healthy.
+The best way is to take a two-pronged approach: maintain a healthy lifestyle and use the necessary skin care products like a non-comedogenic serum to keep our skin healthy.
 Sugar and alcohol are known to damage our skin at the cellular level, leading to decreased collagen production.
 Reapplying SPF throughout the day is also a way to ensure you are protecting your skin so that your collagen can thrive.

 It's crucial to be mindful and intentional about what we consume in terms of nutrients and how we treat our bodies in terms of rest, exercise, stress management, toxic load, and overall health.